 “ROTC is like family, and like family, ROTC helps one have confidence in oneself, which is something sorely needed for high schoolers.
 Most importantly though, ROTC is key in making future leaders for the coming generations.”

 - Tristin Macaluso, 2018

-"The reason I joined NJROTC is because in my previous school, they had an AJROTC program.
+"The reason I joined NJROTC is that in my previous school, they had an AJROTC program.
 I was part of that program as a freshman and I became more self-disciplined and have no lower than a “B” average.
-I moved to a school that didn’t have a program and as a result of this, I saw a lack of interest in school and my grades dropped and was barely passing most of my classes.
+I moved to a school that didn’t have a program and as a result of this, I saw a lack of interest in school, and my grades dropped, and were barely passing most of my classes.
 I am so happy that OHHS has a program and that I can be a part of it again.
 JROTC has also given me a chance to connect with others."

 - Gilbert, S, 2017